tyler-maxwell/mtg-collection-catalog/README.md

     - Legalities
   - Strech Goals
     - Display different printings of individual cards and associated variations in card information
-- Card information sourced from
+- Card information provided by [MTGJSON 4](https://mtgjson.com/v4/)
-- Can search without an account
+- Can use search without an account
 - If logged in, can add cards to collection or decks from card search

 ### Collection Tracking